-- 1. Change your directory to lab2/local1/.
+- 1. Make the directory lab1/local1/ your current directory.
+Change your directory to lab1/local1/.
 (Hint: use the cd command.) - 2.
-Now, run git clone [URL] to get a local copy of the repository and also a working copy in the s1username directory. s1's teach.cs password will be required.
-This step creates a directory at lab2/local1/s1username and initializes git in it.
-Git commands will work only if you are cd-ed in the s1username directory! - 3.
+Now, run git clone [URL] to get a local copy of the repository and also a working copy in the s1username directory. s1's teach.cs password will be required. - 3.
 Before doing anything else, run git status.
 You should see this message: